floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 ## Research Questions
 * What are the highly-rated but unpopular “hidden gems” titles from the IMDB movie dataset?
 * Among these movies, what proportion does each genre take up?
-  ** Is Romance indeed the most numerous category of these movies)?
+  * Is Romance indeed the most numerous category of these movies?
-  ** What is the highest-rated, low-popularity Comedy title?
+  * What is the highest-rated, low-popularity Comedy title?

 ## Findings